jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 - Queuing
 - Caching
 - Event broadcasting
-- and more!
+- and more

-Because it's written specifically as a set of tools for .NET Core, it takes advantage of native features - such as full support for the built-in dependency injection services.
+Because it's written specifically as a set of tools targeted for .NET Core, it takes advantage of native features - such as full support for the built-in dependency injection services.

 For example, you can inject dependencies/services into scheduled tasks, queued tasks, event listeners, etc. with zero fuss and no extra configuration!